MrMystery10-del/AoC_2023/README.md

 ### Puzzle 6
 It was so freaking easy, it did take me literally around 10 minutes for both parts i wonder why that wasnt day 1

+### Puzzle 7
+This puzzle was long.... not hard but long... pretty time consuming.
+Also did somehow miss read and thought that a joker in part 2 does have the value of 2 and not weaker than 2 which did cost me bit of frustration time.